mthtanjim/react-redux/README.md

 # Getting Started with Create React App

-This project was created with [MTH Tanjim](https://www.facebook.com/mthtanjim).
+This project was created by [MTH Tanjim](https://www.facebook.com/mthtanjim).

 ## Available Scripts